This season's top homewares trends (and how to get them right!)

-Look to the latest home trends to guide your makeover, but beware – this season there’s a lean towards for rich and opulent pieces, which can easily look overdone, especially in a sun-drenched Queensland home.
+Look to the latest home trends to guide your makeover, but beware – this season there’s a lean towards rich and opulent pieces, which can easily look overdone.
 The key is balance and restraint.

 Here are the latest homeware trends, and our top tips for getting them right.

 Earthy tones reflective of falling autumn leaves are paired with a neutral colour palette and organic textures.
 Create a statement or include a delicate highlight to create a cosy setting.
 To create this look visit Bed Bath N' Table and Adairs (Both located on Level 2)

 By nature, velvet’s soft, plush texture will look right at home in the cooler months, but it’s a trend that can quickly go from snug sophistication to tawdry.
 Moderation is key.
 If you’re opting for a luxurious velvet quilt cover, complement it with a selection of muted cushions in a linen fabric for a raw textural element.
 But if you’re dressing up your couch with velvet cushions, try a mix of two to three different colours for a striking, multidimensional look.
 Since cushions are on a much smaller scale to the rest of your living room furniture, you have the flexibility to make a bolder statement.